utdata/icj-setting-up/macintosh.md

 Close and restart your terminal to take the new settings.

-## Set up Bitbucket
+### Set up Bitbucket

-* If you don't already have a github account, go to [bitbucket.org](https://bitbucket.org/) and create an account.
-USE YOUR UNIVERSITY EMAIL IF YOU HAVE ONE.
+If you don't already have a github account, go to [bitbucket.org](https://bitbucket.org/) and create an account.
+Two important things to note:

+* Choose your username carefully.
+Don't use upper case characters or special characters because this will become part of a URL later.
-* If you don't have an university email, then [use this form](https://www.atlassian.com/software/views/bitbucket-academic-license) to apply for an academic licence.
+* USE YOUR UNIVERSITY EMAIL IF YOU HAVE ONE.
+If you don't have an university email, then [use this form](https://www.atlassian.com/software/views/bitbucket-academic-license) to apply for an academic licence.
 * [Set up SSH keys](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html) for your computer so you don't have to type in your password all the time.
 (I'm not sure how this will work on lab computers.)

 ## Parts for later in the class